James Woodforde and Yarmouth

 Daniel Defoe

-In his journalistic work, The Storm, Daniel Defoe relates the events of a week-long storm that reached its height on the night of 26/27 November 1703 (7/8 December 1703 in the Gregorian Calendar).
-Yarmouth Roads is a anchorage off Yarmouth which offers shelter for ships between the coast and an offshore parallel sandbank.
-It was there that Defoe reported, 'In Yarmouth Roads there rode at least 400 Sail, being most of them Laden Colliers, Russia Men, and Coasters from Lynn and Hull.'
+In his journalistic work, The Storm, Daniel Defoe recounts the events of a week-long storm that reached its height on the night of 26/27 November 1703 (7/8 December 1703 in the Gregorian Calendar).
+Yarmouth Roads is an anchorage off Yarmouth that offers shelter for ships between the coast and an offshore parallel sandbank.
+It was there that Defoe reported: 'In Yarmouth Roads there rode at least 400 Sail, being most of them Laden Colliers, Russia Men, and Coasters from Lynn and Hull'.

-However, such was the ferocity of the storm that night in 1703 that even in the anchorages neither anchor nor cable would hold.
+However, the storm that night in 1703 was so ferocious that neither anchor nor cable could hold in the anchorages.
 Many ships in Yarmouth Roads therefore put to sea to ride it out as best they could.
-Defoe estimated that in consequence 300 ships were saved, though many foundered.
+Defoe estimated that, as a result, 300 ships were saved, though many others foundered.

 From Yarmouth we expected terrible News, and every one was impatient till they saw the Accounts from thence, for as there was a very great Fleet there, both of laden Colliers, Russia Men, and others, there was nothing to be expected but a dreadful Destruction among them.
 But it pleas'd God to order Things there, that the loss was not in Proportion like what it was in other Places, not but that it was very great too.

-'We walked on foot to Yarmouth' : the shipwrecked mariners in Robinson Crusoe, illustration by William Paget, 1891 [Private collection]It was surely Defoe's observation and experience of that storm which informed his authorship of Robinson Crusoe, whose first voyage down the east coast of England led him into a North Sea storm and shipwreck off the Norfolk coast.
+Robinson Crusoe shipwrecked mariners'We walked on foot to Yarmouth' : the shipwrecked mariners in Robinson Crusoe, illustration by William Paget, 1891 [Private collection]It was surely Defoe's observation and firsthand experience of that storm that informed his writing of Robinson Crusoe, in which the hero's first voyage down the east coast of England plunges him into a North Sea tempest and ultimately leads to a shipwreck off the Norfolk coast.

 The sixth day of our being at sea we came into Yarmouth Roads; the wind having been contrary, and the weather calm, we had made but little way since the storm.
 Here we were obliged to come to an anchor, and here we lay, the wind continuing contrary, viz., at southwest, for seven or eight days, during which time a great many ships from Newcastle came into the same Roads . . .

-His ship later sank off Winterton Ness to the north of Yarmouth, and having reached shore Crusoe and his shipmates walked to Yarmouth, where:
+His ship later sank off Winterton Ness, north of Yarmouth, and after reaching shore Crusoe and his shipmates walked to Yarmouth, where:

 . . . as unfortunate men, we were used with great humanity, as well by the magistrates of the town, who assigned us good quarters, as by particular merchants and owners of ships, and had money given us sufficient to carry us either to London or back to Hull as we thought fit.